kevinsullivan/cs6501s22/README.md

 ## .,,.. the Yellow Brick Road

 - Update your operating system:
-  - If MacOS: Be sure your OS is up-to-date (current version of Big Sur, 11.5.2 as of this writing).
+  - If MacOS: Be sure your OS is up-to-date (current version of Monterey, 12.0.1 as of this writing).
   - If Windows:
     - If you already have Windows Pro, Education, or Enterprise, skip the remaining steps, else continue.
     - Windows 10 Home won't do: You must update to Windows 10 Professional, Enterprises, or Education